luispedro/pythonvision_org/content/simplecms/contribute.rst

 =================

 Pythonvision wants your help!
 Write tutorials, introduce your software, write about your experience using Python.
+We have a page for `ideas
+</contribute/ideas>`_, but we welcome your own.

 Step by step with github
 ------------------------